SCECcode/CFM_web/schema/CFM5_release_2021/doc/README.txt

 Avg Strike, Avg Dip
-   The avg strike and dip is determined (in the native mesh) by calculating each triangle's unit normal vector, and then weighting by surface area.
+   The avg strike and dip is determined (in the native mesh) by calculating each triangle's unit normal vector, and then weighting by surface area of the triangle.
 The total weighted normal vector is then used to calculate the strike and dip.
-   Strike is generally reported using the right hand rule, but occasionally along nearly vertical faults, the strike direction can flip by 180 degrees due to variations in dip.
-In these cases, we correct for these 180 degree changes in strike, so the strike direction is consistent.
+Strike is generally reported using the right hand rule, but occasionally along nearly vertical faults, the strike direction can flip by 180 degrees due to small variations in dip.
+In these cases, we correct for these 180 degree changes in strike, so the strike direction is consistent along the fault.

 Area [km^2]
    The total surface area of the native mesh fault object in km^2.

 Exposure
-   This states whether a fault is "blind" or "surface" breaching.
+   The column states whether a fault is "blind" or "surface" breaching.
 Only faults that are completely blind are reported as blind.

 Slip Sense
    The slip sense is based on published literature where possible, but when no clear data is available, we base the